Learning College Manual

 - As needed to fulfill the College’s obligations to third parties.

 Electronic mail, including that of students, may constitute "educational records" as defined in the Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99).
-Electronic mail that meets the definition of educational records is subject to the provisions of FERPA.
-The College may access, inspect and disclose such records under conditions set forth in FERPA.
-(See the College Student Handbook for selected guidelines, procedures and definitions regarding FERPA.)
+See Student Records Policy.
+(Appendix B Student Handbook or Policy 602-02-07AP)

 North Carolina law provides that communications of College personnel that are sent by electronic mail may constitute “correspondence” and, therefore, may be considered public records subject to public inspection under the North Carolina General Statutes, Chapters 121 and 132.